What is student loan refinancing?

 Borrowers with high interest rates on private loans are the best refinance candidates because they have the potential to save the most money.

 For example, let’s say you owe $50,000 with a 12 percent interest rate and a 10-year term.
-In that 10-year period, you’ll pay $36,082.57 in interest.
+In those 10 years, you’ll pay $36,082.57 in interest.
 If you refinance to a 6 percent interest rate and a 10-year term, you’ll pay only $16,612.30 in interest over the life of the loan.
 You can use a student loan calculator to estimate how much you could save.

 Other people who may want to consider refinancing their student loans include: